 Why should Mobile Crisis Response and Stabilization Services (MRSS) for children be a top priority this year?

-They’re evidence-based supports to help kids.
+They’re proven supports to help kids.
 Mobile crisis response and stabilization services are widely recognized as clinically appropriate and essential for children with serious emotional disturbances.
 MRSS help children and youth experiencing an acute behavioral health issue receive immediate assistance and help prevent unnecessary hospitalizations.

 They give families an appropriate option for kids in crisis.
 In New Hampshire, when a child is in crisis, families are often left with only two options – call the police or bring them to an emergency department to wait for a bed at an acute inpatient psychiatric hospital.
 Emergency rooms and police departments often lack the specialized expertise and training to effectively respond to a child’s unique psychiatric needs, as well as the time and infrastructure to appropriately address the needs of individuals experiencing psychiatric or substance abuse crises.